enas-elm/React-Movies-API/README.md

 This project is a React application that uses The Movie Database (TMDb) API to display a list of movies.
 Each movie can be clicked to open a detail modal.

+The project is also available online at [django-multilingual-site.onrender.com](https://react-movies-api-theta.vercel.app/)

 ## Features

 - Display a list of recent movies